 What We Do

-Each year, Newsboys Foundation provides grants to approximately 40 community organisations that are working with disadvantaged Victorian youth.
+Each year, Newsboys Foundation provides grants to approximately 30 community organisations that are working with young Victorians experiencing disadvantage.
 Our grants reach every corner of Victoria, supporting programs that are targeted at regional, metro and statewide youth.
 In particular, we focus on supporting young people from low socio-economic circumstances, young people in rural and regional Victoria, young Indigenous people, young refugees and asylum seekers and young people with disabilities.

 Our grants cover a wide range of projects and programs including academic pursuits, arts and cultural activities, sport and outdoor education and vocational/life skills.
-By supporting disadvantaged youth in each of these areas, our goal is to reconnect young people in a positive way into their community, re-engage them in education and re-ignite their passion for learning.
+By supporting young Victorians in each of these areas, we aim to reconnect young people in a positive way into their community, re-engage them in education and re-ignite their passion for learning.